TMC Staffing Blog

 Set Up Regular Meetings

+Once the very best agency has been selected, you should ensure that an agency representative is willing to get to know your company on a deeper and more involved level.
+According to the ASA, this can include a site visit if your agency is local.
+This would allow them to learn more about your organization and the positions available.
 After the initial meeting, regular communication is key to establishing an effective working relationship with a staffing agency.
 Email contact will suffice for small, day-to-day details.
 However, utilize routine meetings as a way to check-in and ensure both parties are on the same page, working towards the same goal.
 The ASA advised that hiring managers actively inquire about the processes and techniques that their agency of choice utilizes to find their talent.
 Routine input from hiring managers can strengthen the working relationship further, guaranteeing that a company receives the best ROI from their next employee.
+Posted by Scott Mink on September 18, 2017

 Five Things to Consider When Hiring Employees in Mexico

 I found this great article pointing out 5 very important things when considering hiring employees in Mexico.
 If you are not ready to take this next full step of hiring full-time direct employees in Mexico, TMC may be able to help.
 For the past several years we have been providing clients with contract staffing services in Mexico.
 During this time we have built a vast database of technical candidates.
 TMC has IT, broadcast and AV engineers as well as field engineers, sales professionals, and customer support specialists.
 Let us know if we can be of any assistance.
+Enjoy the article.
+Mexico is widely known for being heavily protectionist towards the employee when it comes to the country’s labor law.
+Many foreign companies find that employment regulations in Mexico differ considerably to those in their country of origin and it is therefore strongly advised to employ a good labor law lawyer before hiring any workers.
+All employment relationships entered into within the Mexican jurisdiction are governed by the Mexican Federal Labor Law (FLL) which was enacted in 1970 and updated with a new reform in 2012, and also subject to the Mexican Social Security LawSafety, and Hygiene Legislation, and finally the Mexican Constitution, dating all the way back to 1917.
+Below are five key things your company should consider when employing workers in Mexico.

 1. Hiring Foreign Employees: Foreign Workers may only make up 10% of a company’s labor force in Mexico and the company must be formally registered to hire foreign employees and support the necessary working visa.
 The exception to this is that in relation to directors, general managers, and administrators, all hiring restrictions are removed, meaning that up to 100% of employees in this respect can be foreign.